Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Chip/README.md

 This is settable through the `action` property, or the `action` constructor parameter.

-Typically, this is the place where you have to handle the change of state for other single choice chips (sonce only one single choice chip can be selected at a time)
+Typically, this is the place where you have to handle the change of state for other single choice chips (since only one single choice chip can be selected at a time)

 ```swift
 import Vitamin